Edznux/hubot-pokemongo/README.md

 Hubot script for pokemon go.
 hubot-pokemongo send you one private message every time one pokemon spawn near you.
-It support multiple location, mute notification, custom notification interval.
+It supports multiple location, mute notification, custom notification interval.

 ## dependency